 The following factors can raise a person’s risk of developing HCC.
 The main risks in the United States are cirrhosis of the liver and non-alcoholic fatty liver disease (NAFLD).

 Viral hepatitis.
 Hepatitis viruses are viruses that infect the liver.
-Two common types are hepatitis B and hepatitis C. Chronic liver infection with the hepatitis B or hepatitis C virus is associated with less than half of liver cancers diagnosed in the United States; however, viral hepatitis is the largest risk factor for this type of cancer worldwide.
-People who have the hepatitis B virus face up to a 100-fold increased risk of developing HCC, although HCC usually develops several decades after such an infection starts.
+Two common types are hepatitis B and hepatitis C. Less than half of people diagnosed with liver cancer in the United States have had a long-term hepatitis B or hepatitis C infection.
+However, viral hepatitis is the largest risk factor for this type of cancer worldwide.
+People who have the hepatitis B virus face up to a 100-times greater risk of developing HCC, although HCC usually develops several decades after infection.

 Cirrhosis.
 Cirrhosis develops when liver cells are damaged and are replaced by scar tissue.
 Most cirrhosis in the United States is caused by alcohol abuse.
 Other causes are viral hepatitis (types B and C, as mentioned above), too much iron in the liver from a disease called hemochromatosis, and some other rare types of chronic liver disease.

 Obesity, NAFLD, and diabetes.
 Obesity causes fat to be deposited in the liver, which leads to a condition known as NAFLD.
 Over the past decade, strong evidence has emerged suggesting that NAFLD and diabetes, a related disorder, are increasingly important risk factors for HCC in the United States.

 Age.
 In the United States, adult primary liver cancer occurs most often in people older than 60.